Goncalves2525/real-estate-management-system/docs/sprintB/us003/01.requirements-engineering/Readme.md

 >
 > **ANSWER:** An employee can have more than one role.

 > **QUESTION:** When registering a new employee, should their email be their personal email or the company email?
 If it is the company email, what should the email sufix be?
-For an example, the email address endUser@gmail.com has the sufix "gmail.com".
-Should we register an employee as endUser@company-name.com?
+For an example, the email address person@gmail.com has the sufix "gmail.com".
+Should we register an employee as person@company-name.com?
 >
 > **ANSWER:** The employee's email account is any email account provided by the employee.

-> **QUESTION:** When a endUser starts a registration, does the application need to validate if the data is valid (for example: blank text box, email without @, etc)?
+> **QUESTION:** When a person starts a registration, does the application need to validate if the data is valid (for example: blank text box, email without @, etc)?
 >
 > **ANSWER:** Data validation is always a good practice.